sivahuang77/citrux-cli/docs/cli/enterprise.md

   exit 1
 fi

-# Pass all arguments to the real Gemini CLI executable.
+# Pass all arguments to the real Citrux CLI executable.
 exec "$REAL_GEMINI_PATH" "$@"
 ```

-By deploying this script, the `GEMINI_CLI_SYSTEM_SETTINGS_PATH` is set within
+By deploying this script, the `CITRUX_CLI_SYSTEM_SETTINGS_PATH` is set within
 the script's environment, and the `exec` command replaces the script process
-with the actual Gemini CLI process, which inherits the environment variable.
+with the actual Citrux CLI process, which inherits the environment variable.
 This makes it significantly more difficult for a user to bypass the enforced
 settings.